pjrios/AI-Assisted-Teacher-Planner/README.md

 4. **Ingest a plan with one command**

-   Once your environment variables are configured, the `run_pipeline.py` script handles parsing a yearly plan, exporting the normalized JSON, and storing semantic chunks in
+   Once your environment variables are configured, the `run_pipeline.py` script handles bootstrapping the environment (ensuring the PostgreSQL schema exists and the Chroma persistence directory is created), parsing a yearly plan, exporting the normalized JSON, and storing semantic chunks in Chroma:
-   Chroma:

    ```bash
    python run_pipeline.py path/to/plan.docx --output-json data/plan.json
    ```

    The script prints the structured plan (or writes it to `--output-json`) and confirms the number of chunks saved to the configured Chroma collection.
+Ensure that the `DATABASE_URL` points to a reachable PostgreSQL instance and that `OPENAI_API_KEY` is populated; the pipeline will stop with a clear error if either requirement is missing.

 ## Key Workflows